-While in the Army, Graham added to his previous BA (Hons) (in Spanish and Portuguese) by undertaking in-service MA International Liaison and Communication and Master of Education of education degrees, while also teaching Spanish at the Defence School and Languages (now Defence Centre for Languages and Culture, UK Defence Academy) and as an Associate Lecturer at The Open University.
+While in the Army, he added to his previous BA (Hons) (in Spanish and Portuguese) by undertaking in-service MA International Liaison and Communication and Master of Education degrees, while also teaching Spanish at the Defence School and Languages (now Defence Centre for Languages and Culture, UK Defence Academy) and as an Associate Lecturer at The Open University.

 Upon leaving the Army, Graham began part-time teaching on the MA International Liaison and Communication course at the University of Westminster as well as a professional role at Canterbury Christ Church University.
-It was at this time he began his part-time Education Doctorate, before moving to a consultancy roles with NATO and a Middle Eastern armed forces before concluding his thesis, ‘Beyond being the best: educating for narrative repair in transition from British Army to Civvy Street’, in 2020.
+It was at this time he commenced his part-time Education Doctorate, before moving to consultancy roles with NATO and a Middle Eastern armed force before concluding his thesis, ‘Beyond being the best: educating for narrative repair in transition from British Army to Civvy Street’, in 2020.

 His work here at ARU is primarily in support of FiMT's specific research review and engagement requirements, aimed at enabling ex-military personnel make a ‘successful and sustainable transition to civilian life’.
 This was the subject of his own doctoral research.
 Conservative estimates of reach suggest that FiMT reports and think pieces have been accessed and/or seen by 20M people in the last year (including via almost 300 media items).
 Graham also assists his colleagues in supervising relevant doctoral and master's studies, as well as with research into issues affecting the Armed Forces’ community.